HISTORIC NORTHAMPTON

 Historic Properties

 Historic Northampton is located at 46 Bridge Street, one block from downtown Northampton’s Main Street.
 The museum’s three historic houses - the Damon House, the Parsons House and the Shepherd House - stand side by side, all on their original sites.
-In the back of the property is the c.
-1805 barn, which was moved to this location prior to 1853.
+In the back of the property is the circa 1805 barn, which was moved to this location prior to 1853.
 The grounds themselves are part of an original 17th-century Northampton home lot granted to Joseph and Mary Bliss Parsons in 1654.

 The Damon House (46 Bridge Street)